Rudolph Valentino: Childhood and education

-Valentino was born in Castellaneta, Apulia, Italy and named Rodolfo Pietro Filiberto Raffaello Guglielmi di Valentina d'Antonguella.
-His father, Giovanni Antonio Giuseppe Fedele Guglielmi di Valentina d'Antonguella, was an Italian from Martina Franca, Apulia; he was a captain of cavalry in the Italian Army, later a veterinarian, who died of malaria when Valentino was 11.
-His mother, Marie Berthe Gabrielle Barbin (1856–1918), was French with Torinese ancestry (the original family name was Barbini, gallicized to Barbin later on), born in Lure in the Franche-Comté region.
-She was lady-in-waiting to a local marquess.
-Valentino had an older brother, Alberto (1892–1981), a younger sister, Maria, and an older sister, Beatrice, who had died in infancy.
+His father, Giovanni Antonio Giuseppe Fedele Guglielmi (1853–1906), was an Italian from Martina Franca, Apulia; he was a captain of cavalry in the Italian Army.
+He later established a veterinary practice in Castellaneta and conducted scientific research in bacteriology.
+He died of malaria when Valentino was 10.
+Valentino's mother, Marie Berthe Gabrielle Barbin (1856–1918), was French with Torinese ancestry (the original family name was Barbini, later gallicized to Barbin), born in Lure in the Franche-Comté region.
+Before marrying Gugliemi in 1889, she was the lady-in-waiting to Marchesa Giovinazzi, Principessa Ruffo di Calabria.